jvelez1/jvelez1/README.md

 I have experience working in Fast-Growing YC Startups from their initial stage to big investment round achievement, following CI/CD practices, software methodologies, and agile.

 I worked for projects in Venezuela, Perú, México, Spain, and remotely.
-Currently, I’m working Remote.com.
+Currently, I’m working at Remote.com.
 I’m fast learning, dedicated, with good communication skills.

 Don’t hesitate to contact me if you need help! 😊